01

 Slowly the chairs got filled.
 And the noise began to rise.

-Some talking about gossip.
-Some about the decoration.
-Some about the performances lined up for the morning that happens every Friday.
+Some were talking about gossip.
+Some were talking about the decoration.
+Some were talking about the performances lined up for the morning that happened every Friday.

-We can see two beautiful girls already standing.
+As the curtain unfurled, We could see two beautiful girls already standing.

 Still as statues.